-In this article, we’ll show you how to configure a custom domain purchased through a third party and direct it to your Workify site.
+In this article, we’ll show you how to configure a custom domain purchased through a third party and direct it to your Workify store.

 Your store will always be available using the built in workify subdomain (ie. marketname.workify.co).
 However, most users will want a fully custom domain for their customers to use instead.

 * Please choose either Option 1 or Option 2 below and follow the instructions

 * Please see the "ALSO" section under the screen grab

 (Option 1) For a custom DOMAIN configuration complete two main steps:

 Login to your domain registrar where you can edit DNS settings and set an A record to point your domain to our servers IP address (126.96.36.199).
 Additionally, you will also need to ensure that there is a CNAME record pointing the www subdomain back to the primary domain (this is done by pointing www to @ or to yourdomain.com).
 Both records must be set for this type of configuration to work.